libero/search/README.md

 - `make shell` Enters the container and presents a bash shell.
 - `make dependency-tree` or `make d-tree` Displays a dependency tree.
 - `make fix-imports` Automatically format imports for all project python files.

+## Configuration

+To change Flask's default settings, supply the relevant environment variables with the FLASK_ prefix.
+For more details see [environment variables with the FLASK_ prefix](http://flask.pocoo.org/docs/1.0/config/#environment-and-debug-features)

+To supply search settings that need to be accessed globally, add them to `search/settings.py`.
+It is recommended that you do not commit anything to this file but instead supply your own version during deployment for portability and to safeguard sensitive information.

+For development purposes, the application container expects to find `docker/settings.dev.py` and will replace `search/settings.py` in the application container.

+Default Fields:
+- `GATEWAY_URL` specify the full address of your api gateway.
+- `ELASTICSEARCH_HOSTS` a list of urls for each elastic search node.
+- `CONTENT_SERVICES_TO_INDEX` a list of service names to request content from.

 ## Getting help